bb-io/docs/src/content/docs/apps/Dropbox.mdx

 - **Create folder** Create folder with a given name
 - **Delete folder** Delete specified folder
 - **Share folder** Share given folder
+- **Download all files in folder** Download all files in a specified folder.
+You can specify the folder path and level of downloading: 'Only this folder', 'This folder + immediate subfolders', 'This folder + all nested subfolders'.

 ## Polling events